organisciak/dissertation/document/2_litreview.md

 Literature Review
 ===================

-## Intro

-Crowdsourcing is a simple concept that has received considerable research attention in the past few years, alongside a realization in the power of the internet for effectively connecting people in great numbers.
+Crowdsourcing is a simple concept that has received considerable research attention in the past few years, alongside a realization of the power of the internet for effectively connecting people in great numbers.

-Perhaps unsurprisingly, this concept precedes the language that we have developed around it in recent years, and the research in crowdsourcing has not been evenly distributed.
+Perhaps unsurprisingly, the concept of crowdsourcing precedes the language that we have developed around it in recent years, and the research in crowdsourcing has not been evenly distributed.

 In this section, I provide an overview of crowdsourcing and the notable research within it.